Communication, Renegotiation and Coordination with Private Values: Abstract

 \section{Abstract}

 An equilibrium is communication-proof if it is unaffected by new opportunities to communicate and renegotiate.
-We characterize the set of equilibria of coordination games with pre-play communication in which players have private preferences over the feasible coordinated outcomes.
-Communication-proof equilibria provide a narrow selection from the large set of qualitatively diverse Bayesian Nash equilibria in such games.
-Under a communication-proof equilibrium, players never miscoordinate, play their jointly preferred outcome whenever there is one, and communicate only the ordinal part of their preferences.
-Moreover, such equilibria are robust to changes in players' beliefs, interim Pareto efficient, and evolutionarily stable.
+We characterize the set of equilibria of coordination games with pre-play communication in which players have private preferences over the coordinated outcomes. {The set of communication-proof equilibria is a small and relatively homogeneous subset of the set of qualitatively diverse Bayesian Nash equilibria.} Under a communication-proof equilibrium, players never miscoordinate, play their jointly preferred outcome whenever there is one, and communicate only the ordinal part of their preferences.
+Moreover, such equilibria are robust to changes in players' beliefs and interim Pareto efficient.